 All mosquitoes must have water to develop.
 Most species prefer slow-moving or stagnant water in which to lay their eggs.
 Chances are - if the water is flowing - it is not breeding mosquitoes.
 One tablespoon of water will breed over 200 mosquitoes!
 During warm weather mosquitoes can complete their life cycle in 3-4 days.
 Only the female mosquito bites - she needs a blood meal to fertilize her eggs.
 The itching of a mosquito bite is caused by a small amount of saliva that the female injects to prevent the blood from clotting so that it is easier for her to collect your blood.

 Eggs turn into mosquito larvae or "wigglers" that can grow quickly.
 The larvae turn into pupae or "tumblers" which in turn hatch into adult mosquitoes.
 These life cycle stages can easily be seen in the water.
 The adult mosquito hatches shortly after becoming a pupa (the male mosquitoes usually hatch first, but the females are never far behind).

 ||Adult mosquito hatching from a pupa

 ||Landing rate count

-Stop Mosquitoes Breeding from Your Home or Business.
+How to Stop Mosquitoes Breeding from Your Home or Business: